JAlcocerT/JAlcocerT/content/blog/da-brd.md

 ## Conclusions

-How a BRD, FRD, RACI, and Project Charter relate to each other in the context of project management.
+How a BRD, FRD, RACI, and Project Charter relate to each other *in the context of project management*.

-They are all crucial documents, but they serve different purposes and are typically developed at different stages of a project lifecycle.
+They are all crucial documents, but they serve different purposes and are typically developed at different **stages of a project lifecycle**.

 * **Project Charter: The Foundation**
     * **What it is:** The Project Charter is the *very first* document.
 It formally authorizes the project, defines its high-level objectives, scope, stakeholders, and assigns the project manager.
 It's a foundational document that provides the "why" and the initial "what" of the project.